Leonidas-from-XIV/setup-dune/README.md

 The `version` can have the following special values:

-- `dev` for the Developer Preview, which is the default at the moment since dune package management is still an experimental feature,
+- `dev` for the nightly build, which is the default at the moment since Dune package management is still an experimental feature,
 - `latest` for the latest stable release.

 When `steps` is empty, the set of steps to run is set according to `automagic`.